 The welcoming, picturesque Irish town of Killybegs is a great place to pass the hours watching fishing boats and net menders, or catching a glimpse of the seals in the harbour.
 Home to Ireland’s premier fishing port, Killybegs is a town with a deep maritime history and a fine harbour.

-Steeped in history, the town of Donegal and its jagged coastline extends over 80 kilometres (50 miles).
-Offering spectacular views of rugged mountains and stunning landscapes.
+Steeped in history, the town of Donegal and its jagged coastline extends over 50 miles, offering spectacular views of rugged mountains and stunning landscapes.

 Tapestries & Carpets